Selected for the Architecture, Design, Art Film Festival 2020, Palm Springs, USA

-There are quite a few changes to the citizen everywhere in the world.
+There are quite a few changes coming to citizens everywhere in the world.
 Cities become bigger, higher, more dense and smarter.

 Shanghai is one of the largest cities in the world, and has undergone a gigantic metamorphosis in recent years.
 A lot is broken down and a lot has been built.
 Things are going wrong, but there is also a lot of beauty to see.